Raocp/PeRCNN/README.md

 ## Citation
-Please consider cite us if you find our research helpful :D
+Please consider citing us if you find our research helpful :D
 ```
 @article{rao2021embedding,
   title={Embedding Physics to Learn Spatiotemporal Dynamics from Sparse Data},